The Temple Family

 Please click on an Image to see their bio.

-Before setting up the Temple, Matthew was a successful businessman although was deeply dissatisfied with his life and unhappy with the 'program' that he was living within.
+Before setting up the Temple, Matthew was a successful businessman although was deeply dissatisfied with his life.
 He had been searching for many years for a more fulfilling purpose after questioning the competitive and ego driven business world that surrounded him.
-When he first came to the Amazon, he discovered the beauty and wisdom of the indigenous people yet clearly saw the impact of the ensuing consumer/capitalist society that was destroying their traditions, their well being, their environment and the connection to their shamanic roots.
+When he first came to the Amazon, he discovered the beauty and wisdom of the indigenous people yet clearly saw how the impact of consumerism was destroying their traditions, their well-being, their environment and their connection to ancestral ways of living in harmony with the rainforest.

 Matthew works full-time developing every aspect of the Temple although is not able to personally attend every workshop at the Temple.
-He has put in place a hard working, experienced, friendly and highly dedicated team to hold workshops and operate the Temple.
-He deals with our infrastructure development as we evolve into a permaculture center, establishing medical research initiatives to demonstrate the efficacy of traditional medicine as well as other back end operations essential to keep everything running smoothly.
-He is also focused on development and fundraising for Alianza Arkana and The Chaikuni Institute.
+He has put in place a hardworking, experienced, friendly and highly dedicated team to hold workshops and operate the Temple.
+He deals with our infrastructure development as we evolve into both a permaculture and a medical research center.